NCDgov/ncd-site/_letters/2023-01-31-ncd-comments-to-cms-regarding-organ-procurement-rfi.md

 •	Clarify transplant programs’ obligations under Section 504, Section 1557, and the ADA, including the obligation for individualized assessments and reasonable modifications, including:

-Considering not only the person’s ability to manage post-operative care independently, but the full range of supports and services available to help the individual manage post-operative care, such as family members,	programs, and service providers; and

-The provision of necessary auxiliary aids and effective communication needed for a successful organ transplant and postoperative regimen.
+Considering not only the person’s ability to manage post-operative care independently, but the full range of supports and services available to help the individual manage post-operative care, such as family members, programs, and service providers; and the provision of necessary auxiliary aids and effective communication needed for a successful organ transplant and postoperative regimen.

 •	Require referrals of qualified individuals with disabilities for an organ transplant; admission of a qualified individual with a disability to an organ transplant program; and placement of a qualified individual with a disability on a waiting list for an organ transplant.